Cast2023/cast/documentation/git_dev.md

 **Checkout technics:**
 * `git checkout -b <branch> <remote branch>`= `git branch <branch> <remote branch>` + `git checkout <branch branch>`.
 Create `<branch>` then move the `HEAD` pointer to there.
 * `git checkout --track <remote branch>` Creates a new branch from the specified branch.
 Moves HEAD to the new branch.
-New branch is set to track remote branch.
+The new branch is set to track the remote branch.

 **Make local `BRANCH_NAME` branch updated from the remote**
 * `git checkout BRANCH_NAME`